What are the best Japanese walking tours for me?

 You want to become part of a thousand year old story, exploring ancient temples in search of spiritual enlightenment, ending your trip at Temple 88 Okubo-ji, where pilgrims’ wishes are finally fulfilled.
 Want to know more…?

-Find all you need to know about Shikoku here
+Find all you need to know about Shikoku here.

 Overview:

-As amazing as Tokyo is, it can be a little overwhelming if you’re visiting for too long, and if that’s the case this four day walk could be just what you need.
-Only 100km’s north you’ll find yourself in the mountainous Tochigi prefecture, and you’ll feel as if you’re a million miles away from the largest city on the planet.
-This short break will give you a little taste of each of the longer walks too, and may be the perfect introduction to Japanese walking if it’s your first time.
-You’ll start in Nikko, and explore Nikko National Park where you’ll wander between a range of beautiful temples and shrines.
-The most notable being the UNESCO heritage listed Nikko Toshogu Shrine, which is a memorial to the Shogun Tokugawa Ieyasu who unified Japan at the beginning of the 1600s, ending 140 years of civil war and ushering in a new era of peace.
+The most notable is the UNESCO heritage-listed Nikko Toshogu Shrine, which is a memorial to the Shogun Tokugawa Ieyasu, who unified Japan at the beginning of the 1600s, ending 140 years of civil war and ushering in a new era of peace.
 This shrine is probably one of the most elaborately decorated in the whole of Japan, with the entire complex combining Shinto and Buddhist flourishes, along with a wooden freeze of the, now famous, ‘see no evil, hear no evil, speak no evil monkeys’ – a wee taste of what’s to come… Autumn is a particularly beautiful time to visit here, and as you finish the day along an avenue lined with Narabi Jizo statues, the colours as you gaze across the river to the red Shinto bridge will be picture postcard stuff.
-OK, so culture, history and religion all covered in your first day (!) now it’s time to dive into mountains, forests, waterfalls and lakes – and you can actually dive into the calm emerald waters of Lake Karikomi.
-Although while you’re resting in the peaceful surrounds, watch out for a snow monkey clambering out of the forest and climbing in beside you.
-Seriously, there are tribes of monkey’s who call this place home, and if you’re lucky you’ll get a peek at their antics.
-You’ll also trek to the gorgeous Yudaki that cascades gloriously through the greenery, and further along the river you can decide if the Ryuzu Falls really do look like a dragon’s head.
-At night you’ll lay your head in a Ryokan in the traditional Onsen village of Yumoto Onsen, and by the end you’ll be happy to return to Tokyo.
-Or, perhaps, you’ll be reading this article again and searching for your next walk in Japan…
+OK, so culture, history and religion are all covered in your first day (!).

 Choose this Japanese walking tour if…